BrentSeidel/Sim-CPU/README.md

 cycle accuracy.
 Software that does not depend on instruction timing will probably work.

-This is in the very early stages of development.
+This is in the early stages of development.
 Currently just trying to get the 68000 variant working before expanding to other variants.
+I don't expect to cover all variants, especially FPU and MMU instructions.
 Expect lots of churn right now, but some progress towards a finished product.

 Currently, instructions are being implemented in alphabetical order.
 See